conwise18/Consensys-Final-Project/design_pattern_desicions.md

 * allow entitys or organizations to register with the decentalized application
 * add fellow members of an organization to the register
 * create packages on the blockchain that can be exchanged with others
-* sign the package or item at a interval of manufacturing, distribution or shelving
+* sign the package or item at an interval of manufacturing, distribution or shelving